 DR. INA KUBBE

-I am a Post-Doctoral Researcher at the School of Political Science, Government and International Relations at Tel Aviv University (TAU).
+I am a researcher and lecturer at the School of Political Science, Government and International Relations at Tel Aviv University (TAU).
 I am specialized in comparative research on empirical democracy and governance research, corruption, political psychology as well as in methodology.
 At TAU I mainly research on the causes and consequences of corruption as well as on norms and values of the Israeli and Palestinian society related to the conflict.

 I have already published several articles, books and special issues such as on Corruption and Informal Practices in the Middle East and North Africa (Routledge), Corruption and Norms: Why Informal Rules Matter (Palgrave), Corruption in Europe (Nomos-Verlag) or Experiments in Political Science (VS-Verlag).
 I had several academic stays abroad such as in the USA, Sweden, Italy or Russia where I have been working with international colleagues such as Russell D. Dalton from the University of California, Irvine.
 I am part of several research groups on corruption and founding member of the Interdisciplinary Corruption Research Network (ICRN).